 It may come as a surprise, but roller skates are usually sized in the same way as regular shoes.
 Of course, like regular shoes, some brands run a little large or a little small.
 When in doubt, it’s always a good idea to try on skates before purchasing them.

-Like trying on a new pair of shoes, there are few tips and tricks you can use to ensure that your roller skates fit correctly.
+Like trying on a new pair of shoes, there are a few tips and tricks you can use to ensure that your roller skates fit correctly.
 First, pay close attention to the position of your toes as well as your heels.
 Your toes should have a few millimeters of space, A.K.A.. wiggle room.

 Don’t just stand in a stationary position.
 Bend your legs and mimic common roller skating movements.
 There’s, quite literally, a fine line between too tight and too loose roller skates.
-Keep in mind that he upper material of roller skates takes a bit of time to break in.
+Keep in mind that the upper material of roller skates takes a bit of time to break in.
 This part is typically made from leather, which stretches and softens over time.

-Roller skating it great for people of all ages.
+Roller skating is great for people of all ages.
 If you’re purchasing roller skates for a child, follow the same rules that you would if you were purchasing them for an adult.
 For example, if your child wears a size-five shoe, purchase them a size-five roller skate.

 Keep in mind that many roller skate manufacturers make adjustable skate sizes for children.
 Adjustable roller skates grow with your little one’s foot.
 Most adjustable roller skates can be adjusted between two or more correlating sizes.
-For example, a medium-sized adjustable youth roller skate may be suited for sizes 12 through two.
+For example, a medium-sized adjustable youth roller skate maybe suited for sizes 12 through two.
 Meanwhile, a large adjustable youth roller skate will fit sizes three through six.